prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-mopub.md

 Create the `MediationBannerAdUnit` object with parameters:

-- `configId` - an ID of Stored Impression on the Prebid server
+- `configId` - an ID of a [Stored Impression](/prebid-server/features/pbs-storedreqs.html) on the Prebid server
 - `size` - the size of the ad unit which will be used in the bid request.
 - `mediationDelegate` - the object from the MoPubAdapters framework responsible for managing MoPub’s ad objects.